-Recreational facilities (spaces typically, but not solely designated for recreational activity not affiliated with intercollegiate athletic activity) are usable only by those individuals with a valid/current College student or faculty/staff/retiree identification card.
+Recreational facilities are spaces which are typically, but not solely, designated for recreational activity that is not affiliated with intercollegiate athletic activity.
+These are usable only by those individuals with a valid/current CSI student or faculty/staff/retiree identification card.
 Access to such facilities will only be authorized during the time each facility is specifically designated as being open/available for use.

-While open, these facilities shall have the appropriate staff on duty to oversee operations being conducted at that facility.
+While open, these facilities shall have the appropriate staff on duty to oversee operations being conducted.
 Any exceptions to this policy must be given in writing and approved by the appropriate facilities office responsible for athletic and recreational facility access.